filipi/orchid/README.md

 This project aims to be a replacement to the ONDE fLame Work, with one the main intends in it being be a little less lame.
-Thus it is still not being developed by experts, some avises from experts will certaing be implemented.
+Although it is still been not being developed by non experts, some advises given by actual experts will certainly be heard and we will try to implement those.

  ## Notes